aGitHasNoName/pandasBasics/readme.md

-## Materials now available for Day One.
+## Materials now available for Day One and Day Two.